vasilvestre/cosmic-applet-opencode-usage/features/viewer-app/IMPLEMENTATION_SUMMARY.md

 - ✅ Runs alongside main applet without conflicts
 - ✅ All tests pass
 - ✅ Test chart displays with sample data (text-based bars)
+- ✅ **One-click launch from applet popup "View Stats" button**
+- ✅ **Process spawning with fallback for both installed and local builds**

 ### What's Placeholder/Future Work
 - ⚠️ Chart uses sample data (not real database data yet)
 - ⚠️ No filtering or date range selection
 - ⚠️ Text-based bars (COSMIC colored container styling requires more research)
 - ⚠️ No interactive features (tooltips, zoom, etc.)
+- ⚠️ No UI error feedback if viewer fails to launch (console logging only)

 ### Integration with Existing Code
 - ✅ No regression in applet functionality